divergentmedia/divergentDocumentation/EditReady/EditReady.md

 ## Adding Metadata ##

-To add a new entry <<STUFF HERE>>
+To add a new entry click the "add metadata" icon.
+You'll be able to select from a variety of categories and metadata keys.
+If you'd like to customize this selection, see [appendix a](#appendix-a).
+Some metadata keys will restrict the types of data you can enter (for example, timecode entries must be valid timecode values).

+Keys that already exist in your file will be disabled from the "add metadata" screen.

 ## Removing Metadata ##

 To remove a metadata entry, click the minus sign to the right of the entry.

+## Global Metadata ##

+EditReady allows you to set metadata across a set of files with a single operation.
+From the Metadata menu, select either "Set Metadata for All" or "Set Metadata For Flagged."
+Select a category and metadata key, and then enter a value.
+This value will be set across all of the target files, and will replace any existing values for that key.

 # Naming Your Files #

 EditReady includes powerful file naming features, so that you can keep track of all the files in your post production pipeline.

-The popup menu to the right of the <<"Dest File Name">> label is pre-populated with a handful of options.
+The popup menu to the right of the "Dest File Name" label is pre-populated with a handful of options.
 You may, for example, choose to have your output file names match the input file names, or have them be named with an automatically incrementing number.

 ## Customizing File Names ##
 In addition to the presets, you can add additional values from your file's metadata to the file naming scheme.
 When viewing your file's metadata (see the [previous chapter](#browsing-metadata)), you will notice a small "tag" icon next to each metadata entry.